FAQ & Delivery Info

 What if I am out?

-Nematode packs are delivered in packs which may fit through your letter box, but often the package might be larger, especially if you order several things at once.
+Most nematode packs fit through your letter box, but often the package might be larger, especially if you order several things at once.
 The postman will usually have the local knowledge to know where to leave a parcel if no-one answers the door.
 You can also let us know if there is a 'safe place'.
 If your products do end up at the Post Office please collect them straight away.

 Can I send to a different address?